 Kolkata Through Twilight: A Diplomat’s Reflection on the City of Contrasts

-From political intrigue to cultural richness, Ambassador Daniela Sezonov-Țane captures the essence of Kolkata her go backward and forward memoir, ‘Twilight Chronicles’ read more
+From political intrigue to cultural richness, Ambassador Daniela Sezonov-Țane captures the essence of Kolkata her trip memoir, ‘Twilight Chronicles’ read more

 Kolkata Through Twilight: A Diplomat’s Reflection on the City of Contrasts

-In Twilight Chronicles, a book that emerged from her go backward and forward diaries, Ambassador Daniela Sezonov-Țane takes readers on a deeply personal and intellectual journey through India, Nepal, Sri Lanka and Cambodia.
-An exploration of cultures a ways faraway from her Romanian roots, the book reflects her deep admiration and intricate working out of those lands.
-In this excerpt, we get a glimpse of Kolkata through the Ambassador’s eyes—a city steeped in history, artistic vibrancy, and the legacy of colonialism.
-But through her nuanced narrative, Kolkata emerges now now not handiest as a city of contrasts but also as a mirror to India’s evolving identity.
+In Twilight Chronicles, a book that emerged from her trip diaries, Ambassador Daniela Sezonov-Țane takes readers on a deeply personal and intellectual journey through India, Nepal, Sri Lanka and Cambodia.
+An exploration of cultures a ways removed from her Romanian roots, the book reflects her deep admiration and complex working out of these lands.
+On this excerpt, we get a glimpse of Kolkata through the Ambassador’s eyes—a city steeped in history, artistic vibrancy, and the legacy of colonialism.
+But through her nuanced narrative, Kolkata emerges now not handiest as a city of contrasts but additionally as a mirror to India’s evolving identity.

 Extract from Twilight Chronicles by Daniela Sezonov-Tane, Romanian Ambassador to India

-I arrived in Kolkata on a pleasant November morning, basking less than a fragile sun, as if exhausted after fighting with the monsoon clouds.
-The patron goddess of the town is Kālī who left a mark on me from the primary moment itself.
-I became for to to locate crowds, chaos (now not lower than which is what I had heard from quite a lot of sources), cohorts of beggars and poverty.
-Whatever the heaviness of the air which seemed more polluted than Delhi, the greatness of the town instantly conquers the newcomer.
-Kolkata emanates an old fashioned ambience, a definite characteristic British “stiffness”, retaining but it an charisma of unspoken nobility.
+I arrived in Kolkata on a pleasant November morning, basking below a gradual sun, as if exhausted after combating with the monsoon clouds.
+The patron goddess of town is Kālī who left a mark on me from the first moment itself.
+I changed into staring at for to to locate crowds, chaos (no lower than that's what I had heard from a high-quality deal of sources), cohorts of beggars and poverty.
+Regardless of the heaviness of the air which appeared more polluted than Delhi, the greatness of town right away conquers the newcomer.
+Kolkata emanates an old school ambience, a definite characteristic British “stiffness”, retaining nonetheless an air of secrecy of unspoken nobility.
 It appears, this former capital city of British occupied India, abandoned by them since 1911, has been waiting ever since to regain its formal glory.
-Next to 19th century buildings, properly renovated, with their facades painted invariably white and brick, the travellers to locate buildings dating from the identical period and within the identical architectural style that would possibly possibly be blackened and desolate by the passage of time, eaten up by mould and damp, overtaken by moss and wild vegetation, completely dilapidated and neglected.
-Their state of decay, some of probably the most visible sign of the passage of time, is overpowering and painful on the identical time, a manifestation of the end of a everyday life.
+Next to Nineteenth century buildings, properly renovated, with their facades painted invariably white and brick, the travellers to locate buildings dating from the same period and all of the way through the same architectural style which is likely to be blackened and desolate by the passage of time, eaten up by mould and damp, overtaken by moss and wild vegetation, completely dilapidated and omitted.
+Their state of decay, a few the most visible sign of the passage of time, is overpowering and painful on the same time, a manifestation of the tip of a regular life.

-Following the recommendation of an influential Indian friend, I checked into an impressive colonial-style house which had prove to be a guest house for diverse government officials on mission, a whole lot more relaxed and more authentic than most hotels.
+Following the recommendation of an influential Indian friend, I checked into a majestic colonial-style house which had became a guest house for a high-quality deal of presidency officials on mission, much more relaxed and more authentic than most hotels.
 And more cost-effective too (taking into account that the budget of a Romanian diplomat on mission is to assert the least modest).
 Then I anxiously headed towards the National Library.
-In front of this huge building, surrounded by a giant garden, I felt a regret for now now not having the possibility to spend my school years here: I might have loved to be a student devoting all my time immersed in Sanskrit manuscripts and oriental studies.
-I had to settle for taking a look out out Dasgupta’s works through the files, within the hope of finding some biography.
-I became accompanied by Bob, an American friend with whom I shared the long journey and who became simply excited about visiting the town.
+In front of this large building, surrounded by a huge garden, I felt a be apologetic about for now not having the prospect to spend my school years here: I would have loved to be a student devoting all my time immersed in Sanskrit manuscripts and oriental studies.
+I had to settle for seeking out Dasgupta’s works through the files, all of the way through the hope of finding some biography.
+I changed into accompanied by Bob, an American friend with whom I shared the long journey and who changed into simply attracted to visiting town.
 Dr. Kar, a stocky Bengali guy, friend since decades with generations of diplomats on the Romanian Embassy in New Delhi, met us on the train station to guide us through this labyrinth.
-I pictured him like a gatekeeper, a form of Saint Peter, holding the keys to Heaven and selecting the chosen few.
-Like every self-respecting Bengali, our guide had tons of endurance, did now now not be troubled or stress.
-For him, conducting things in a laid-back way became absolutely normal, so we had no choice but to adjust, wisely and silently, to the “universal rhythm”.
+I pictured him like a gatekeeper, a type of Saint Peter, holding the keys to Heaven and selecting the chosen few.
+Like every self-respecting Bengali, our guide had numerous endurance, did now not be troubled or stress.
+For him, conducting things in a laid-back way changed into absolutely normal, so we had no choice but to adjust, wisely and silently, to the “universal rhythm”.

-Therefore, I decided to arm myself with endurance, despite the undeniable proven fact that I knew that on a everyday basis counted and that I couldn’t stay longer than four-5 days having obtained the ambassador’s popularity of it.
-Unfortunately, for me time has - or must have - a different value.
-This, despite the undeniable proven fact that since being in India I kept telling myself that it should per chance possibly be better to know and, in as a whole lot as conceivable, get closer to the code of conduct of the individuals with whom I might be spending the following three years; every other time, the angle vis-a-vis time is one within the entire most important elements.
-Almost any meeting arranged with an Indian presupposes which that that it truly is critical to are awaiting delays (justified or now now not); in the event you accept as true with that now now not being punctual is an affront, it'll be almost not you may to perform any sort of activity here, be it diplomatic, business, or cultural.
+Therefore, I made up my mind to arm myself with endurance, though I knew that on a everyday basis counted and that I couldn’t stay longer than four-5 days having obtained the ambassador’s acclaim for it.
+Unfortunately, for me time has - or have - a different value.
+This, though since being in India I kept telling myself that it should perchance be better to keep in mind and, in as a lot as which you are going to visualize, meet up with to the code of conduct of the individuals with whom I would be spending the subsequent three years; around the globe again, the perspective vis-a-vis time is perchance an extremely powerful elements.
+Almost any meeting arranged with an Indian presupposes which that's vital expect delays (justified or now not); when you accept as true with that now not being punctual is an affront, it be normally almost impossible to carry out any sort of activity here, be it diplomatic, business, or cultural.

 What's Your Reaction?